 Congestive heart failure directly affects the pumping power of our heart muscles.
-CHE specifically refers to the stage in which fluids build around the heart and it causes it to pump inefficiently.
+CHE specifically refers to the stage in which fluids build around the heart and causes it to pump inefficiently.
 In ICD 10, the term “congestive” is considered a non-essential term for heart failure.
 ICD -10 has no code for “congestive” heart failure, the term is included in the code.

 I50.9 – Unspecified heart failure –